 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-What do I need to know about eye removal surgery?
+What you need to know about eye removal surgery:

 Eye removal surgery is used to remove the entire eyeball.
 The surgery is also called enucleation.
 Eye removal surgery is used to treat eye cancer, a serious infection or injury, or pain from blindness.
 You may be able to receive an artificial eye 4 to 6 weeks after surgery.
 The eye will be made to match your other eye.